-1 Definitions - Name - Objectives - Registered Address - Duration - Finance
+1 Definitions - Name - Object - Registered Address - Duration - FINANCE

 |"Council Member"||Means the Designated Representative of a Member of the Grouping.|

 |"The EC Regulation"||Means Council Regulation (EEC) No 2137/85 of 25 July 1985 on the European Economic Interest Grouping (EEIG) as modified or any successor regulation.|

 |"Email"||Means electronic mail carried over the Internet using SMTP or some compatible protocol as defined in current IETF standards.|

 |"The Grouping"||Means the European Economic Interest Grouping (‘EuroISPA’) constituted by this Agreement and governed by these Articles.|

 |"He"/"his"||Means ‘he’ or ‘she’ or ‘his’ or ‘her’ as appropriate.|